 Be it at work or outside of work, the longer you’re in the dark about your truth, the more stressed out you’ll get.

 What does the suppression of your spirit look like?

 - You can’t express your true opinions without negative consequences

-- You have to change your values, beliefs or expression of yourself to be accepted or acknowledged
+- You have to change your values, beliefs, or expression of yourself to be acknowledged or accepted

 - You’re forced to disconnect from a part of yourself to survive